pipelight/normal.nixos/README.md

-# normal.nixos
+# normal.nixos - A banal desktop configuration.

-A set of **nixos modules** which provide trivial configuration for desktop.
+A set of **nixos modules** which provide reasonable configuration for desktop.

 Still for **paranoids** and **hypochondriacs**.

 <img src="./public/images/normal.nixos.png" width="500px"/>

+These are my public dots.

+I do not recommand installing
+as everything is largely opinionated and still moving.

-## Motivations
+## Modules

+No complicated dependencies here.

+You may **copy files** right onto your own configuration and adjust to your needs.

+### Safer browsing

 This project aims to provide a reasonable NixOs base configuration for desktops with:

-Safer browsing:

-- Firefox - A custom firefox with security features (+ i2p profile).
+- Firefox - A custom firefox with security features.
+  - Tridactil (keyboard navigation)
+  - (+ i2p profile)
 - Searxng - A local search engine aggregator without metadata.

-Password and Keys:
+### Password and Keys management

-- KeepassXC (custom security centric layout)
+- KeepassXC (+ custom security centric layout)

-Fast WM:
+### Keyboard centric

+With a keyboard centric workflow under **Colemak-DH**.
+Mouse support but no mouse needed.

-- Niri
+- Window manager: Niri (+ Mudras)

-And **keyboard first** apps (qwerty, colemak-dh).

-You can easily cherry-pick or copy/paste and modules of your choice.

-## Configuration directory architecture

-This flake makes a heavy use of [home-merger](https://github.com/pipelight/nixos-utils) to keep config files in separate dotfiles in their original formats, and keep a consistent file tree.
+- Shell: Fish (+ vim keybindings)
+- Text editor: Nvim (NvChad)

 ## Installation and Usage (Flake)